Gapcoin1/gapcoin/README.md

 Worlds First Crypto-Currency to implement Source Code wide HMAC 512 Bit Keys to prevent Live attacks against Transactions!

 Worlds First Bitcoin Clone to adopt a 64 Bit HMAC murmurhash to generate it's Sha-512 512 Bit Keys

-**Gapcoin Version 9 2021-2030 Roadmap**

-**(Please Contribute Code to the Roadmap)**

-1)  By 2023 Adopt Lattice SSL 512-571 Bit Private Keys.

-    (Please code and after I verify it works and for bugs it will surely be implemented A.S.A.P.)

-    (A lot of it is easy and done already except the refinement and rewriting the C Code to keep the legacy 256 Bit Private Keys)

-    (I would like to thank the NSA future coders to hijack older private keys as a Bug Bounty (But don't claim them all at once))

-2)  By year 2030 Try to adopt a Hard Fork implementing SHA-512 Hash Algo with SHA-512 HMAC with 512 Bit keys along with 512-571 Bit Lattice SSL Private Keys.

-3)  Develop a In-Wallet GPU Computer Graphics built in wallet miner supporting dual CPU/GPU mining and solo GPU or Solo CPU mining in wallet!

-4)  By the year 2050 authorize a the Ceasar's Gapcoin Cipher.

-    (The Gapcoin Ceasar's Cipher will employ a Multi-Shift Block, Multi-COlor Block Programming language for 4096 Bit Multi-Colored Multi-Shift Latticed Circuit smart contracts)

-    (Example the miner will submit multiple shifts with 128 KB Colored Lattice block insert into 1 Gapcoin block that is calculations for a Star Mapping as output, Reproducable from the input generated as a hash on the public blockchain for the Smart Contract either Public or Private both possible Max 128 Contracts per Block) (Low Fee) Smart Contracts)

-5)  By Unlimited

-    (Implement a Hard Fork Authorized upon the Julia Lang Programming Code using all the previous features)

-6)  Each Authorized Hard Fork will adopt it's own blockchain to increase the adopting of blockchain pruning!

-7)  The Gapcoin Master Record Version 9 Blockchain will only upgrade along with Trisquel Operating System needs required to compile the Gapcoin Wallet Miner

 =====================================